metashare/META-SHARE/misc/docs/META-SHARE_Installation_Manual.rst

 -  ``STATIC_ROOT = '/path/to/static/path'``

-    The absolute path to the directory where collectstatic will collect static files for deployment.
+    Absolute path to the directory where collectstatic will collect static files for deployment.

 -  ``DEBUG``, ``TEMPLATE_DEBUG``, ``DEBUG_JS``